Disconnected Agreement in Networks Prone to Link Failures: Agreement with Linear Messages

-Node~$p$ has \emph{heard of node~$q$} in an epoch, if node~$p$ received a timestamp pair from~$q$ serving this epoch.
-We mean an epoch according to the node~$p$, since epochs are not coordinated across the network, and so a different node~$q$ could be in a different epoch by its count of iterations of the main repeat loop~\eqref{LM:outer-repeat-loop} in the pseudocode in Figure~\ref{fig:lm-consensus}.
+A node~$p$ is said to have \emph{heard of node~$q$} in an epoch, if the node~$p$ received a timestamp pair from~$q$ serving this epoch.
+We mean an epoch according to the node~$p$, since epochs are not coordinated across the network, and so a different node~$q$ could be in a different epoch by its count of iterations of the main repeat loop~\eqref{LM:outer-repeat-loop} in the pseudocode in Figure~\ref{fig:lm-agreement}.

 \begin{lemma} If a node~$p$ has not heard of some node by a round of an epoch yet and that node is still connected to~$p$ by a reliable path at the next round, then the epoch continues through the next round. \end{lemma}